EIN 94-1537757

 Public engagement: inclusive public engagement is a cornerstone of ilg's work and expertise.
 Ilg uses a tailored, responsive, and customized approach to help cities, counties, and special districts plan, execute, and evaluate authentic public engagement efforts.
 Ilg helps Local agencies engage with diverse, under-represented, or disengaged populations, while also helping reach out to and partner with community-based organizations to inform, design, and implement, customized public engagement processes that tackle a wide range of pressing Local issues.
 This important work helps build the capacity of California Local governments to advance equity and public engagement in their communities through peer learning and collaboration, training, coaching, technical assistance, and facilitation.
 Ilg's public engagement services include workshops, customized public engagement trainings, strategic planning, and consultation, meeting and committee facilitation and convenings and stakeholder engagement.

-Workforce and civics education: ilg's workforce and civics education pillar demystifies what Local Government is, why it matters, and how to effectively serve or lead in cities, counties, and special districts, in addition to educating students and the general public on the purpose of Local Government and how to get involved through civic engagement and robust youth workforce programs.
+Workforce development and civics education: ilg's workforce and civics education pillar demystifies what Local Government is, why it matters, and how to effectively serve or lead in cities, counties, and special districts, in addition to educating students and the general public on the purpose of Local Government and how to get involved through civic engagement and robust youth workforce programs.
 Ilg also assists agencies with filling the workforce pipeline with diverse and qualified applicants.
 Ilg supports agency's workforce and civic education goals through a wide range of virtual and in-person services.
-Ilg maintains an online suite of materials and resources and offers in-person trainings and project support to workforce development programs through youth engagement, partnership development, and next generation outreach.
+Ilg is an intermediary for registered apprenticeships and is building an online resource hub that includes a suite of materials and resources.
+Ilg also offers in-person trainings and project support on work-based learning programs through higher education outreach, partnership development, and next generation outreach.

 Who funds Institute for Local Government